mickeyshaughnessy/knome/README.md

 7. If both parties defect, their reputation does not change (and they pay the fixed transaction cost).
 8. If either party defects, while the other party does not, the defecting party earns a large reward.
 The cooperating party earns no reward, and pays a penalty.

+* Code for a simple reputation system is provided in `pd/reputation`.